Glossary

 Pattern Repeat: A pattern repeat is the distance between any given point in a design to where that exact point is repeated again.

-Piece-Dyeing: Piece-dyeing is a process of dyeing fabric in the piece or bolt.
+Piece-Dyeing: Piece-dyeing is a process of dyeing fabric in the piece or bolt, after it has been woven or knitted.

 Pile: Pile is raised loops, cut interlacings of double cloths or tufts (cut loops), and other erect yarns or fibers deliberately produced on cloth which form all or part of the surface of a fabric.